AianLouise/Django-NextJS/backend/ORGANIZATION_SETUP.md

 The system supports four user roles within an organization:

-- **Owner** - Full organization control, can invite/manage all users
+- **Creator** - Full organization control, can invite/manage all users
 - **Admin** - Can invite and manage team members
 - **Manager** - Can manage employees in their department
 - **Employee** - Standard user access